I am pretty sure after reading the title you must be wondering how talent acquisition chatbot works for hiring candidates.

 In order to provide a bot payload, I will have to create a bot conversation first.
 So let’s take you to the Botsify dashboard and make a chatbot story for this ad!

-👉 Since the chatbot will be collecting resumes, I need to make sure that people are their applications properly.
+👉 Since the chatbot will be collecting resumes, I need to make sure that people are using their applications properly.

 For this, I will create a resume collection form.